Trade/other name(s): Afinitor®, Afinitor® Disperz

 Tell all the doctors, dentists, nurses, and pharmacists you visit that you are taking this drug.

 How is this drug taken or given?

-For patients who cannot swallow tablets whole, tablets (as Afinitor Disperz) can be stirred into a small amount of water.
+For patients who cannot swallow tablets whole, special tablets (called Afinitor Disperz) can be stirred into a small amount of water.
 Be sure to follow the instructions you are given if taking the tablets this way.

-In some cases (such as if you have low blood cell counts), the dose may need to be changed or the drug not given for a time.
+In some cases (based on certain side effects), the dose may need to be changed or the drug not given for a time.

 Take this drug exactly as directed by your doctor.
 If you do not understand the instructions, ask your doctor or nurse to explain them to you.
 Keep the medicine in its original package, out of the reach of children, pets, and others.